 What lies behind the attraction of bitcoin for some part of the population, while the larger masses don’t understand anything about cryptocurrencies?
-Behind the fog of long hash addresses and obscure terms like cryptography lies the simple idea of a “bit coin” that is cheap, and also economic sense.
+Behind the fog of long hash addresses and obscure terms like cryptography lies the simple idea of a “bit coin” that is cheap, and which also makes economic sense.

 Inflation figures are usually in single digits and eat up a part of investment returns.
 So money converted to bitcoin forms an investment without that 5% inflation cut, for there can’t be more than 21 million of them, unlike paper money.